A Celestial Gem through the Ages

 Islamic Perspective: Spiritual Meaning and Permissibility

-Lapis Lazuli in Islamic Architecture and Calligraphy
+In Islamic Architecture and Calligraphy

 Lapis lazuli’s presence in Islamic culture is profound.
 Ground into pigment, it was used to illuminate Qur’anic texts and decorate mosque interiors.
 Domes, arches, and manuscripts from the Mughal, Timurid, and Safavid eras showcase lapis-based blue to signify divinity, reverence, and peace.